huangyanxiong01/nest-serverless-offline-debug/README.md

 $ npm run sls:offline
 ```

-The application will be available at `http://localhost:3000/dev/hello`.
+The application will be available at `http://localhost:3000/dev/graphql`.
+> note: if you first open graphql playground.
+You must change playground url from http://localhost:3000/graphql to http://localhost:3000/dev/graphql

 ## Deployment the app